7 Best Places to Live in Spain for Expats

 What are the most popular cities for expats in Spain?

 Many people across the world love Madrid.
-Thousands of expats visit Madrid every year for its attractive employment opportunities, culture, nightlife and accessibility to other cities in Spain and other parts of Europe.
+Thousands of expats visit Madrid every year for its attractive employment opportunities, culture, nightlife, and accessibility to other cities in Spain and other parts of Europe.

 Which city has the friendliest people in Spain?

-While Spain is an expat-friendly country with its international universities and multi-national companies.
+Spain is an expat-friendly country with its international universities and multi-national companies.
 Bilbao, Cordoba, Salamanca, and Toledo have some of the friendliest people in Spain.

 Comments